Resistors in series and parallel

 You can also find the voltage in a specific resistor using the voltage divider formula.

-How to obtain equivalent resistor value of resistors in parallel
+How to calculate resistor in parallel

 On the series resistor circuit the current has only one path to go from the positive to the negative battery terminal.
 In a parallel resistor circuit the current supplied by the voltage source is divided in several paths.